Elecampane rhizome instructions for use. Elecampane tablets: instructions for use and pharmacological properties. Analogues, price, release form

 • increased salivation.

-Recipes for the use of elecampane for medicinal purposes
+Recipes for using elecampane for medicinal purposes

 Elecampane tea.
 Take 1 teaspoon of elecampane and pour 1 liter of boiling water.
 Leave for 15 minutes.
 Take a glass 2-3 times during the day along with.